 Prologis-Virginia Tech Partnership Drives New Levels of Innovation

 Prologis has been affiliated with Virginia Tech’s well-regarded property management program since 2001.
-Recruiting highly qualified graduates, including Prologis’ Greg Azar, vice president of PARS, and Jen Cooper, director of property management, has always been one of the program’s most important benefits.
+Recruiting highly qualified graduates, including Prologis’ Greg Azar, vice president of Essentials, and Jen Cooper, director of property management, has always been one of the program’s most important benefits.
 But the partnership is evolving quickly to a higher level of cooperation to drive innovation in logistics and help Prologis stay ahead of what’s next.

 Drones, Robotics, Autonomous Vehicles and More